 Tyrion tries to pull this and reach Daenerys.
 Instead, he ends up a maltreated slave.

-Precursor Heroes: Ned Stark, Robert Baratheon and Jon Arryn are always praised for defeating the Mad King but Stannis Baratheon is frequently left out.
-This makes him bitter and is now motivating him to be better at getting the Iron Throne no matter the cost.
+Overshadowed by Awesome: Ned Stark, Robert Baratheon and Jon Arryn are always praised for defeating the Mad King but Stannis Baratheon, who weathered the Siege of Storm's End and took Dragonstone, is frequently left out.
+This makes him bitter and motivates him to get the Iron Throne no matter the cost.

 Rhaegar Targaryen, supposedly a wise and thoughtful young man, kidnaps Lyanna Stark, who is betrothed to Robert Baratheon (and in contrast to a lot of arranged marriages in this universe, Robert is deeply in love with Lyanna, though she doesn't return his feelings).
 This sets off a chain of events that leads to Robert's Rebellion.